-- For Tier 1, the preparation of the proposed research plan will be initiated by the Project commercial operation date, and the research plan will be completed within 1 year of the commercial operation date of the Project.
-Assuming timely agency review and agreement to the research proposal, the research plan will be initiated within 6 months of the approval of the research plan. - Research plans for Tier 2 are complete and, assuming timely review by agencies, are ready for initiation prior to take occurring for Tier 2. - The preparation of the Poamoho restoration area management plan will be initiated by the Project commercial operation date, and the management plan will be completed within 1 year of the Project commercial operation date.
-The management plan will include goals, objectives, and timelines associated with reduction in targeted invasive species and pig/goat removal. - Acoustic monitoring for bats is conducted at the forest restoration area for the period of restoration applicable to the appropriate mitigation tier, and results of the monitoring efforts are provided in the annual report to the agencies; - Status/results of the restoration efforts applicable to the appropriate tier are provided in the annual report to the agencies; - Status/results of the research efforts applicable to the appropriate tier are provided in the annual report to the agencies; - Monitoring efforts indicate pig/goat removal in the management area has been achieved and restoration efforts have reduced invasive plant species targeted for management;
+- For Tier 1, the preparation of the proposed research plan will be initiated by the Project commercial operation date, and the research plan will be completed within 1 year of the commercial operation date of the Project, assuming timely USFWS, DOFAW, and ESRC review and approval.
+The research proposal, the research plan will be initiated within 6 months of the approval of the research plan. - Research plans for Tier 2 are complete and, assuming timely review by agencies, are ready for initiation prior to take occurring for Tier 2. - The preparation of the Poamoho Ridge restoration area management plan will be initiated upon Project construction and completed within 1 year of construction, assuming timely review by USFWS and DOFAW and recommendation for approval by the ESRC.
+The management plan will include goals, objectives, and timelines associated with reduction in targeted invasive species and pig/goat removal.

-- Activities outlined for forest restoration and management and proposed research above are executed; and - Goals, objectives, and timelines associated with reduction in targeted invasive species and pig/goat removal as identified in the management plan are met. - Based on draft ESRC Bat Guidance (DOFAW 2015), Na Pua Makani Power Partners will fund Tier 1 mitigation consisting of research and forest restoration at \$50,000 per bat as identified in Tier 1.
-If Tier 1 take is exceeded, Na Pua Makani Power Partners will fund Tier 2 mitigation consisting of research and forest restoration at \$50,000 per bat as identified in Tier 2.
+- Acoustic monitoring for bats is conducted at the forest restoration area for the period of restoration applicable to the appropriate mitigation tier, and results of the monitoring efforts are provided in the annual report to the agencies; - Status/results of the restoration efforts applicable to the appropriate tier are provided in the annual report to the agencies; - Research plan(s) will be appropriately designed and include appropriate statistical analysis methods, as applicable, to ensure funded research provides robust results.
+Status/results of the research efforts applicable to the appropriate tier are provided in the annual report to the agencies; - Monitoring efforts indicate pig/goat removal in the management area has been achieved and restoration efforts have reduced invasive plant species targeted for management; - Activities outlined for forest restoration and management and proposed research above are executed; and - Goals, objectives, and timelines associated with reduction in targeted invasive species and pig/goat removal as identified in the management plan are met. - Based on draft ESRC Bat Guidance (DOFAW 2015), Na Pua Makani Power Partners will fund Tier 1 mitigation consisting of research and forest restoration as identified in Tier 1.
+If Tier 1 take is exceeded, Na Pua Makani Power Partners will fund Tier 2 mitigation consisting of research and forest restoration as identified in Tier 2.